 Folklore signified life – the bare earth and their hard labor.
 Each face is a personal narrative that signifies the means of life, the history and the passage of time.
 Each portrait carries within itself the factor of temporality and decay – it is a monument.
 Years pass, the eyes glow dimmer, the soil erodes, ideologies are replaced by new ones…and so folklore transforms and adapts to new means of life.
 The exhibit visually illustrates folklore as a distillation of human experience that transcends and reflects boundaries of time.
 As a means of existence, Balkan folklore illustrates individual’s passage through life and the annual cycle of nature and agriculture.

 As a visual portrayal of folklore, the portraits here convey a passage of time, delve into the rich past and reveal history in a visual metaphor – dry wrinkles and hopeful gazes!
-This is a story of a generation that survived two wars; a generation whose folklore meant life; a generation of endless toil, oppression and tradition… These are their memoirs – people and culture now slowly vanishing.
+This is a story of a generation that survived two wars; a generation whose folklore meant life; a generation of endless toil, forgotten virtues, oppression and tradition… These are their memoirs – people and culture now slowly vanishing.

 “Memoirs of a forgotten generation” – exhibit opening presentation